 Why living on Mars is a challenge?

-To top it off, Mars’ thin atmosphere is 95% carbon dioxide.
-Here’s a breakdown of the atmosphere content of Earth versus Mars.
+To matters worse, Mars’ thin atmosphere is 95% carbon dioxide.
+The below table breaks down the atmosphere content of Earth versus Mars.

 Clearly, humans can’t breathe Martian air.
-We need more nitrogen and oxygen to comfortably live on Mars.
+We need a greater abundance of nitrogen and oxygen.

 For the most part, Earth’s magnetosphere does a great job protecting us.
 Of course, as long as we’re not hit by a powerful Coronal Mass Ejection (CME).

-On Mars though, it’s a different story.
-Because it has no shield, we’ll find ourselves exposed to the following deadly things:
+On Mars though, we’ll find ourselves exposed to the following deadly elements:

 - Higher levels of radiation